mcknightlabs/rtmup/_posts/tech-design/2015-07-11-strong-teams.md

 - tech
 ---

-<p><span class="drop-cap">W</span>hen you have something special – like talented team members who believe in each other and the company's vision – never take that for granted.
+<p>When you have something special – like talented team members who believe in each other and the company's vision – never take that for granted.
 As with significant others, you must be proactive if you want the people you care about to hang around.</p>

 <p>Founders, managers, and entry-level employees can all take steps to strengthen their team and reduce turnover.</p>